dkbhaskaran/Learning/SOLID.md

 ```

 We have some problems like
-### Mixed Resposibilities
-The class *Card* has methond *points* which calculates the value in a certain way.
+* Mixed Resposibilities : The class *Card* has methond *points* which calculates the value in a certain way.
 If the Game is changed or a new game has to be supported the *points* computation will need to change.

-### Missing Responsibilities
-For a Black Jack game where the total is computed is not known.
+* Missing Responsibilities : For a Black Jack game where the total is computed is not known.

-### Limited reuse pottential
-Cannot reuse for some other game like poker.
+* Limited reuse pottential : Cannot reuse for some other game like poker.

-### Not substitutable
-Card class cannot be substitued with another class (let say called) Deck.
+* Not substitutable : Card class cannot be substitued with another class (let say called) Deck.

-### Poor Constructor design
-Classes are tightly coupled through the constructor.
+* Poor Constructor design : Classes are tightly coupled through the constructor.

-### Haphazard interface
-No iterators in Deck or Shoe.
+* Haphazard interface : No iterators in Deck or Shoe.

-## SOLID
+## SOLID - Guidlines to avoid design problems
 1. S : Single resposibility
 1.1 Kind of a summation of all the below.